3 Ways to Go from a Medical Assistant to an RN

-Unfortunately, there is not a specific MA to RN bridge program as seen with other careers like LPN to RN.
+Unfortunately, there are no specific MA to RN bridge programs as seen with other careers like LPN to RN.
 The main reason is that the curriculum and clinicals are very different.

-RNs are expected to complete college-level general education along with nursing courses to earn their degree.
-This is the case regardless if you earn an associate’s or bachelor’s degree.
+RNs must complete college-level general education along with nursing courses to earn their degree.
+This is the case regardless of earning an associate’s or bachelor’s degree.
 Medical assistant programs do not always include collegiate-level education, although some do.

 If becoming an RN is your ultimate goal, consider enrolling in a program that can assist you later.
-When deciding to enroll in an RN program, make sure to talk to the department to see if any of your previous courses are transferable.
+Make sure to talk to the department to see if any of your previous courses are transferable.
 It can help save you time and money.

 When deciding the best path to take, make sure the programs are accredited.
 If the medical assistant program or nursing program is not accredited you will not be able to sit for the NCLEX, transfer credits, apply for federal financial aid, and gain meaningful employment.